cpputest/cpputest/README_InstallCppUTest.txt

    MAKE SURE <someDirectory> DOES NOT HAVE SPACES IN IT MAKE SURE <someDirectory> DOES NOT HAVE SPACES IN IT

-2. Set the environement variable CPP_U_TEST to
-		<someDirectory>/CppUTest/

-	Use forward slashes even in windows (windows does not care, but cygwin will care if you use it.
-Also <someDirectory> should not have spaces in it.

-	Note: makeCppUTest.sh file (builds the test harness and exercise project) will temporarily set this variable.

-3. Buld CppUTest and examples
+2. Build CppUTest and examples

-3a.
+2a.
 For unix/gcc (including cygwin)
 Use the command line to execute makeAndRunTests.sh
  > cd <someDirectory>/CppUTest
  > chmod +x *.sh